 The microalgae, called zooxanthellae, keep their clams fat and happy with the sugars they need to survive.
 In exchange, their hosts provide a safe home and a daily dose of sunlight—delivered with remarkable precision.
 These intertwining life cycles raise compelling scientific questions for the times: How do the clams collect such intense equatorial sunlight without overheating?
 How do they distribute the light evenly to millions of microalgae, including those in the darkest depths of the clam?
 And perhaps most urgently, how are these animals proving so resilient in the warming, acidifying tropical seas?

-In the bathtub-warm waters of Ngermid Bay, I swim with Amanda Holt and Jing Cai, two postdoctoral fellows on Sweeney’s team, as they search for giant clams.
+In the bathtub-warm waters of Ngermid Bay, I swim with Amanda Holt and Jing Cai, two researchers on Sweeney’s team, as they search for giant clams.
 I’d imagined we might find the hundred-pound, blue-glowing T. gigas that illustrate every giant-clam article and academic paper.
 I soon learn that this is like expecting Bengal tigers to pop out of the forests of India.
 Our most ubiquitous wild icons have become our rarest, T. gigas no exception.

 Giant clam is a beloved staple in Palau and many other Pacific islands, prepared raw with lemon, simmered into coconut soup, baked into a savory pancake, or sliced and sautéed in a dozen other ways.
 But luxury demand for their ivory-like shells and their adductor muscle, which is coveted as high-end sashimi and an alleged aphrodisiac, has driven T. gigas extinct in China, Taiwan, and other parts of their native habitat.
 Some of the toughest marine-protection laws in the world, along with giant-clam aquaculture pioneered here, have helped Palau’s wild clams survive.
 The Palau Mariculture Demonstration Center raises hundreds of thousands of giant clams a year, supplying local clam farmers who sell to restaurants and the aquarium trade and keeping pressure off the wild population.
 But as other nations have wiped out their clams, Palau’s 230,000-square-mile ocean territory is an increasing target of illegal foreign fishers.